harness/harness-migrate/cmd/bitbucket/README.md

-# Git migrator for Github
+# Git migrator for Bitbucket
-We support migrating these entities from Github:
+We support migrating these entities from Bitbucket:
 - Repository
 - Repository Public/Private status
 - Pull requests
 - Pull request comments
-- Pull request review comments
-- Labels
 - Webhooks
 - Branch Rules

 Items that would not imported or imported differently:
-- Task lists: Task lists are imported as normal comments
-- Emoji reactions
 - Pull request reviewers and approvers
 - Any attachment
 - LFS objects